enricllagostera/ponte/process/journal.md

 # Process journal

+## 2023-08-29 Work is picking up pace with new tech stack

+After the changes to the underlying libraries, I'm getting some more functionality into the app.
+I have implemented basic devlog generation (per commit and as a repo compilation).
+The process for adding features feels more straightforward now.
+I'll continue doing that for the next couple days.

 ## 2023-08-25 Continuing on UI

 I'll work on integrating and creating the technical backbones for the GUI. (...)
 Ended up doing some unrelated clean-up, to remove some of the libraries that were giving security warnings.
 Those were related to the commit xips downloading and extracting.